walidbosso/Nodejs_ExpenseTracker/README.md

 - **REST API:** The project follows the principles of Representational State Transfer (REST), providing a standardized and scalable architecture for building APIs.

-- **Mailing:** The inclusion of mailing functionality enhances communication within the system, allowing users to receive important updates and notifications.
+- **Node Mailer:** The inclusion of mailing functionality enhances communication within the system, allowing users to receive important updates and notifications.

 ### Deployment